June 22, 2026

 • Nakamoto’s identity remains unknown, with speculation fueled by early Bitcoin-related emails and blockchain analysis.

-• These untouched holdings are spread across roughly 22,000 addresses, attributed using blockchain forensics and mining patterns.
+• Nakamoto’s untouched holdings are spread across roughly 22,000 addresses, attributed using blockchain forensics and mining patterns.

 Who is Satoshi Nakamoto?

 The search for Satoshi Nakamoto’s true identity continues to be one of the internet’s great unsolved mysteries.
-His anonymity was further reinforced with the use of VPNs, secured email accounts and his relatively generic style of writing.
+His anonymity was reinforced through limited personal disclosures, pseudonymous communication, and operational security practices.

 Satoshi Nakamoto’s first post on P2P Foundation regarding Bitcoin - X